 Becoming fixated on the scores from one test will not leave space to develop these other areas.
 Helping your child find balance will actually lead to better scores!

-So how can you help them block out the noise?
+So how can you help your child block out the noise?

 Managing anxiety around the ACT and SAT enables students to do their best work.
 It takes vigilance, but the payoff will extend well beyond test day.
 We’re happy to help you and your student navigate, just give us a call!